Xiaoting-Xu/PyNCBIminer/README.md

 **Installed**

-**For windows**: Users only need to unzip the package and double click the executable(.exe) file directly.
+**For windows**: Users only need to unzip the package and double click the executable(.exe) file of PyNCBIminer directly.

 **For macOS**: Users only need to unzip the package and double click the Unix executablee(.exe) file of PyNCBIminer directly.